Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 More to love

-If you're ready for a change, you'll love the Samsung Galaxy Watch 4.
-It still has the essentials, like GPS, heart-rate monitoring, optional LTE, ECG, and blood oxygen tracking.
-Now you get a One UI Watch powered by Wear OS 3 and many other new features.
+If you think it might be time for a change, you'll love the Samsung Galaxy Watch 4.
+It still has all the essentials, including GPS, heart-rate monitoring, optional LTE, ECG, and blood oxygen tracking.
+Now you get a One UI Watch powered by Wear OS 3 and many other new features to enjoy.

 Effortless classic